Image3

 Cost Variability

 While Medicare Advantage Plans can be cost-effective, the actual costs vary depending on the specific plan, location, and insurance carrier.
-Beneficiaries must carefully review and compare the costs of different plans to find the most suitable option for their budget.
+Beneficiaries must carefully overview and compare the costs of different plans to find the most suitable option for their budget.

 Prescription Coverage